manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/regional_datasets_catalogue.md

 Despite these limitations, PAN-NZ may include such datasets where they provide the only available spatial representation of regionally or nationally significant areas.
-For example this is the case with the Auckland Park Extents dataset, which currently serves as the only spatial representation of Auckland’s regional parks we are aware of.
+For example, this is the case with the Auckland Park Extents dataset, which currently serves as the only spatial representation of Auckland’s regional parks we are aware of.